 Canine habits such as jumping on you as a gesture of devotion, nipping at your hands as an invitation to play, and smelling you in odd areas are all perfectly normal.
 On the other hand, these activities are not acceptable in the human world.
 Remember that your dog was born knowing only how to be a dog.
 If you want him to prosper in the human world, you must first teach him what is suitable.
 It's simplest to teach this to a puppy, but it can also be taught to an older dog.

 If leaping on you when you're wearing fine work pants isn't acceptable, then the same principles must apply while you're working in the yard in old clothing.
 You must be consistent when it comes to training.
-Can we get a recording of somebody yelling this and put it on our website?

 Did you know your dog is showing his want for attention when he bites at your hands?
 You must teach him because he was not born knowing that they should sit and seek for attention in the appropriate manner.
 Instead of lecturing them, ask them to sit.
-When they obey, give themhim a treat, praise, and rubbing, or a game of fetch or tug of war.
+When they obey, give them a treat, praise, and rubbing, or a game of fetch or tug of war.
 Positive reinforcement training with training goodies is a great approach to teach puppies to obey.
 It's easy to miss a calm dog, but that's exactly when you should be complimenting him.
 What will your dog do if the only way he can grab your attention is by leaping on you or biting you?

 Obedience training benefits all dogs, especially high-energy breeds that require both mental and physical stimulation.
 A well-behaved pet must know how to sit, down, stay, come, and leave it.
 Teach your dog advanced actions like "go to place," "formal heeling," "turn over," and so on to push them even further.
 A tired dog is a nice dog, as the old adage goes.
 On the other side, a mentally and physically fulfilled dog is even better.